Domain Name Search

 Is there any difference between domain names?

-When one is going to register a domain name, he must pay a fee for it, but there are some differences among domain names and their prices.
-For example, if one wants to buy a .com domain name from Onlive Server, then it will cost approx $11 whereas registering a .biz or .info type of domain would be expensive than that.
+When one is going to register a domain name, he must pay a fee for it, but there are some differences between domain names and their prices.
+For example, if one wants to buy a .com domain name from Onlive Server, then it will cost approx $11 whereas registering a .biz or .info type of domain would be more expensive than that.

 Should I choose .com/.net/.org/.co/ etc.?